 In addition, these tokens often grant access to exclusive features or services, with the value of utility tokens closely tied to the demand for the services they provide.

-Before trading in a utility token, it’s important to look for strong partnerships, integration with other platforms and a sustainable business model.
+Before gaining exposure to a utility token, it’s important to look for strong partnerships, integration with other platforms and a sustainable business model.
 The more widely used the service, the more potential value the token can have.
 If usage is low, then it can indicate a problem.

 Utility token value is highly dependent on platform usage, if adoption remains weak then token value can erode quickly.